canonical/operator/README.md

 ```
 ## Relation types

-When you use `Relation`, you are specifying a 'normal' relation.
+When you use `Relation`, you are specifying a regular (conventional) relation.
 But that is not the only type of relation.
 There are also
 peer relations and subordinate relations.
 While in the background the data model is the same, the data access rules and the consistency constraints on them are very different.
-For example, it does not make sense for a peer relation to have a different 'remote app' than its 'local app' is, because it's the same application.
+For example, it does not make sense for a peer relation to have a different 'remote app' than its 'local app', because it's the same application.

 TODO: describe peer/sub API.